Suicide Prevention Training Programs

 • How to safely report on suicide (TEMPOS)

-Suicide Prevention 101 T4T for FSAs (formerly known as 'Gatekeeper') is a 4 hour in-person training to certify trainers in delivering 2 hour SP101 classes to FSA staff and/or foster parents, utilizing foster care data.
+Suicide Prevention 101 (formerly known as 'Gatekeeper') is a 4 hour in-person training to certify trainers in delivering 2-hour SP101 classes to FSA staff and/or foster parents, utilizing foster care data.
 This training increases one's knowledge and understanding of suicide, to recognize warning signs, to identify risk and protective factors, and to increase willingness and ability to intervene with a person at risk for suicide.
 It will provide insight for interacting with foster youth and identify referral resources.

 Continuing Education Credits